Advances in Pain Management in 2020 and Beyond

 As we learn more about the dangers of pain medications and the more direct alternatives that are proving to be even more effective, we hope chronic pain sufferers will find relief.
 One of the main takeaways from advances in pain management and the increasing popularity of stem cells is that personalization is critical.
 By taking an individualized approach to predicting and managing pain, we expect patients to experience much higher success rates.
 When combined with an improved understanding of the pain process and complications that may arise with the extended use of manufactured drugs, this knowledge is a game-changer.

 If you are living with acute or chronic pain, or if you would like us to help you develop a customized pain management plan, contact Texas Partners Healthcare Group and schedule an appointment today.
-We are here to answer your questions and help you find techniques and therapies that work for your specific needs.
+As the premier pain management clinic in Frisco, we are here to answer your questions and help you find techniques and therapies that work for your specific needs.
 You don’t have to live with pain — give us a call today.